JoshuaThadi/Automations/README.md

 <b>main.py:</b> Utilizes Twilio for messaging, which operates under specific terms and conditions.
 <b>AIwhat.py:</b> Requires a configured Chromedriver for enhanced automation.

-## Features

-- Send WhatsApp messages at scheduled times.
-- Automate WhatsApp messages using Python.
-- Integration with `pywhatkit` for WhatsApp messaging.
-- Uses `twilio` for messaging features and `pyautogui` for controlling the desktop interface.
-- Automation with `webdriver` to interact with the WhatsApp Web interface.

-## Technologies

-- Python 3.x
-- `pywhatkit` for WhatsApp messaging
-- `twilio` for messaging and notification services
-- `pyautogui` for GUI automation
-- `webdriver` for browser automation

 <p align="center">
   <img